The Seal of the Nantucket Historical Association

 1987, Friends of the Nantucket Historical Association

-In 1987, a group of residents with a keen interest in the NHA and its collections formed the Friends of the Nantucket Historical Association.
-The purpose of the organization is to raise funds that are specifically for purchasing important artifacts relating to Nantucket history.
-Such items add immeasurably to the depth and breadth of the NHA’s collections.
-The impact of the Friends group is remarkable.
-Because of their efforts a great number of important artworks and artifacts have either been kept on Nantucket or have been returned to the island.
+In 1987, a group of summer residents with a keen interest in the NHA and its collections formed the Friends of the Nantucket Historical Association.
+The purpose of the organization is to raise funds specifically for purchasing important artifacts related to Nantucket history.
+Through their efforts, a great number of important artworks and artifacts have been kept on Nantucket or have been returned to the island.

 1987, Thomas Macy House, bequeathed to the NHA by Oswald Tupancy.

-1994, Bartholomew Gosnold Center built as storage facility for the NHA’s extensive artifact collections.
+1994, Bartholomew Gosnold Center built as storage facility for the NHA’s artifact collections.

 1997, Sperm whale skeleton acquired.